7 Tips to Take Your Nonprofit’s SEO Strategy to the Next Level

 Director of Marketing & Communication at Kanopi

-Allison is a recovering (and award-winning) designer who applies her creative and organizational skills to marketing strategy for Kanopi.
+Allison is a recovering (and award-winning) designer who applies her creative and organizational skills to the marketing strategy for Kanopi.
 Her diverse, multi-disciplinary background — which in addition to design, includes glassblowing, publishing, podcasting, and figure skating — contributes to strong relationships to which she offers a broad perspective.

 Her job is to tell the story of Kanopi by sharing information, writing, working with staff and partners, and keeping the brand cohesive across all channels.
 And since she maintains this site and wrote this, she can say she considers it a privilege to be able to work every day with fun, smart people who make her job easier; her colleagues keep clients so happy with solid work and processes that the clients, in turn, are obliging in helping Allison with case studies and positive feedback.